March 30th 2013

 Page two has an inset box of interest to you.
 Thomas describes how he has listed the diversity of each genus for the world, the U.S. and to his home state of Montana.
 He also marks each plant he recognizes with a dot.
 You are encouraged to determine how many species occur for each genus in your state.
 A state flora (total listing of plants) or the USDA http://plants.usda.gov can help in this regard.
 Marking each genus you become familiar with by dotting or highlighting can be very gratifying.
 For advanced folks you might mark the families you recognize on pages 215 or 221.
 Very advanced folks might take note of which families are missing from page 215.
 Check out the class link below from last year for missing family coverage if you want to see how well you did!

 For the next class we will cover the pages 4-13 which describe plant evolution and the major groupings of plants It will be posted on April 13th

 Below are items to think about/comment on.
-Please write me directly at email@example.com or leave information in the commentary under this class.
-The comments box seems to be not accepting entries currently. i have an email in to our web designer to hopefully rectify this shortly.
+Please write me directly at firstname.lastname@example.org or leave information in the commentary under this class.

 What are a few new plants that just started blooming with the ripening of Spring?